Computational Algebra and Number Theory

 Reading : Class notes.
 Chapter 3 (Section 1) of [RP] survey.

-Lec 10 (30 Jan, Fri) : An depth three arithmetic circuit computing permanent (Ryser’s construction) via inclusion exclusion argument.
+Lec 10 (30 Jan, Fri) : A depth three arithmetic circuit computing permanent (Ryser’s construction) via inclusion exclusion argument.
 Permanent is in VNP.

 Reading : Class notes.

 Lec 11 (02 Feb, Mon) : Matching polynomial is VNP-hard.
 Towards showing Permanent is VNP-complete.
 Class VNP stays the same with $g \in $ VP replaced by $g \in $ VF in the definition (statement only).
-Special case when auxillary variables occurs once in ABP of $g$.
-Rosette and glue gadget details of the construction.
+Special case when auxiliary variables occurs once in ABP of $g$.

 Reading : Class notes, Section 3.3.4 of [RP] survey.